bgd-labs/cl-synchronicity-price-adapter/security/sigmap/audit-report.md

 ### Overview

 This review covers updates to the oracle mechanisms associated with the `CLSynchronicityPriceAdapter` contract.
-To reduce the impact of lag time between different stable coins a price adapter is being used.
+The purpose of the contract is to reduce the impact of lag time when multiple stable coins (USD) have different price feeds.
+The updated price adapters will share a Base to USD price feed and have a unique Asset to USD feed.

 The price adapter uses two feeds to establish the price for an asset.
-- Asset to USD price
+- Asset to USD price (e.g. USDC to USD)
-- Base to USD price
+- Base to USD price (e.g. ETH to USD)

 The final calculation is: